bbauska/JS-Eloquent/README.md

 number.
 There are similar functions called String and Boolean that convert values to those types.

-Here is the rather trivial schematic representation of straight control
+Here is the rather trivial schematic representation of straight control flow:
-flow:

-## Conditional execution
+<h3>Conditional execution</h3>

 Executing statements in straight-line order isn't the only option we have.
 An alternative is *conditional execution*, where we choose between